Last updated on December 4th, 2020

-But there’s one more crucial tip for making sure you get the same amount of flour, sugar, cornmeal, or other powdered items into your measuring cup time after time.
+But there’s one more crucial tip for making sure you get the same amount of flour, sugar, cornmeal, or other powdered items into your recipe time after time.

-Watch the video to see why weighing is the best measurement method, and why the “spoon and sweep” method gives you a more accurate measurement than the “scoop and sweep” method.
+Watch the video to see why measuring dry ingredients by weight is the best method by far, and why the “spoon and sweep” method gives you a more accurate measurement than the “scoop and sweep” method.

 Yes, I know this is a controversial stance for you scoop-and-sweepers.
 There are some high-profile scoopers out there, including Ina Garten, Dorie Greenspan, and Julia Child.